 "Gippius spent the last months of her life working, mostly at nights.
 Filling one journal after another with that fine calligraphic handwriting of hers, she was preparing a major book that was to become, as she saw it, a proper tribute to her lifetime companion, the one she referred to as 'the Great Man'.
 She praised this man in terms which were most unusual for her – a woman of icy sharp intellect whose view on people around her was so utterly ironic.
 She must have loved him very, very strongly."

-Gippius left behind a complex legacy, which has been interpreted in many different ways, some justified, some less so.
-What is clear that they valued love deeply, and they often discussed it as the center of their religious beliefs, which makes their final project a fitting bookend.
+Gippius left behind a complex legacy, what is clear that they valued love deeply, and they often discussed it as the center of their religious beliefs, which makes their final project a fitting bookend.

 REFERENCES AND FURTHER READING